leimingyu/notes-deeplearning/reinforced.md

 Reinforcement Learning
  * the env is initially unknown, the agent inteacts and improves the policy
+ * like trial-and-error learning
+ * exploration: find more information about the information
+ * exploitation:  from known info to maximize reward

 Planning
  * model of the env is known, the agent compute and improves

+ control problem is different prediction problem